Equity release is when you unlock some of the wealth tied up in your home in order to raise a cash lump sum.

 We’ve partnered with Key Advice Group, a member of the Equity Release Council, who have an “excellent” customer service rating on Trustpilot.
-If you are interested in a free, no obligation conversation with one of their equity release specialists to see what type of equity release product might be suitable for you, you can request a free callback here.
+If you are interested in a free, no obligation conversation with one of their equity release specialists to see what type of equity release product might be suitable for you, you call 0800 188 4813 now or request a free callback.

 What are the risks of equity release?